zeditor01/cdc_examples/documents/shift_left_cdc_operations.md

 Having explained why you might want to consider deploying CDC agents inside zCX, the remainder of this document is a simple worked example.
 The scenario implemented is to capture from IMS and apply to Kafka.
 Classic CDC for IMS is the capture agent.
 CDC for Kafka for linux on z390 is the Apply agent.

 ![shift_l](/images/shift_l.png)

-Note: we cannot containerise linux for Intel or linux for Power software for zCX.
+***Note:*** we cannot containerise linux for Intel or linux for Power software for zCX.
 We must use software that is compiled for z390 because that is the runtime hardware platform.
 This is not a great restriction as many linux software products are compiled for s390 as well as other platforms.

-4.1 Creating the CDC Docker Container.
+<h3 id="5.1">5.1 Creating the CDC Docker Container.</h3>

 There are a great many docker containers that are pre-built for s390, and ready to deploy in zCX.
 Pop over to docker hub and browse the containers that you can pull on demand.
 Filter by s390 platform to see which of them are available for Z. https://hub.docker.com/

 CDC software is not actually shipped as a Docker container.
 That’s not a problem because you can build your own container with a “Dockerfile”.
 A dockerfile is a set of instructions to build a container from a software image.
-You can download a dockerfile for CDC for Kafka at the following IBM github repository. https://github.ibm.com/replication/cdc-luw-docker/tree/master/cdckafka That dockerfile was actually written for CDC for Kafka on Intel.
+You can download a dockerfile for CDC for Kafka at the following IBM github repository. https://github.ibm.com/replication/cdc-luw-docker/tree/master/cdckafka

+That dockerfile was actually written for CDC for Kafka on Intel.
 However, if you change the name of the CDC installer binary to the s390 version, the dockerfile runs perfectly in zCX !
 That’s an experience which demonstrates that docker is docker even on Z.
 The dockerfile source code is pasted into the Appendex for review.
 The only difference to deploy to zCX is to reference setup-iidr-11.4.0.0-5001-linux-s390.bin.
 But even that doesn’t require a dockerfile change, because the installer image is named as an input parameter to the dockerbuild command.

+***Step 1***

-Step 1 : Assume ZCX environment is Established
+Assume ZCX environment is Established

 •	My ZCX is running at IP Address 192.168.1.220
 •	My ZCX is listening on port 8022
 •	My zCX has connectivity to the internet, needed to pull packages from repositories

+***Step 2***

-Step 2 : Verify Docker with hello world. ssh into the zCX shell and issue docker run hello-world
+Verify Docker with hello world. ssh into the zCX shell and issue docker run hello-world

 ![zcx01](/images/zcx01.png)

+***Step 3***

-Step 3 : Create a directory to gather everything you need to run the dockerfile mkdir /home/admin/cdckafka cd /home/admin/cdckafka
+Create a directory to gather everything you need to run the dockerfile mkdir /home/admin/cdckafka cd /home/admin/cdckafka

 This is where you will gather the artefacts to build the docker container

+***Step 4***

-Step 4 : Gather the following 4 files
+Gather the following 4 files
 •	The Dockerfile
 •	The response file for a silent install of CDC for Kafka for Linux on Z
 •	The kafkaproducer.properties file ( to save editing it after the install )